Inclusive Recruitment

 Their Results:

-Within six months, the charity saw a 30% increase in board diversity and higher engagement from underrepresented groups in decision – making processes.
-Trustees also reported a greater understanding of the lived experiences of their beneficiaries, resulting in more effective and inclusive strategy development.
+Within six months, the charity saw a 30% increase in board diversity and higher engagement from underrepresented groups in decision–making processes.
+Trustees also reported a greater understanding of DEI, and the lived experiences of their beneficiaries, resulting in more effective and inclusive strategy development.

 “Our board feels more connected, representative, and confident.
 This work has improved both our culture and decision-making.”